Motivic random variables and representation stability I: Configuration spaces: Introduction

 \subsection{Acknowledgements}

 We thank Weiyan Chen, Matt Emerton, Benson Farb, Jesse Wolfson, and Melanie Matchett Wood for helpful conversations.
-We thank Weiyan Chen, Matt Emerton, Benson Farb, and Melanie Matchett Wood for helpful comments on earlier drafts.
+We thank Weiyan Chen, Matt Emerton, Benson Farb, Melanie Matchett Wood, and two anonymous referees for helpful comments on earlier drafts.
+This material is based upon work supported by the National Science Foundation under Award No. DMS-1704005.